xjrga/xjrga.github.io/docs/main/_sources/snack/tips/index.rst.txt

  * Use a mix of equalities and inequalities to build your model.
  * Sometimes it may be necessary to flip the inequality on a constraint depending on how the model is setup
  * A 'Mix already exists' message means mixid already exists in database.
 Changing the mixid on data exchange document will make it a different mix.
- * If a model has not been solved, it can be undone using 'undo'.
-It will delete any modifications since previous solution.
  * Easily backup and share your favorite mixes and food data using the import and export functionality

 ----